aidos-lab/aidos-lab.github.io/content/_index.md

 # About

-'aidos' has two meanings that complement each other well.
-The first meaning originates from the Greek word 'αἰδώς,' which means 'awe' or 'reverence.'
-This is indicative of the awe that we feel when we work on challenging problems in healthcare research, aiming to improve this world using machine learning.
-The second meaning refers to our mission statement, viz. to develop **a**rtificial **i**ntelligence for **d**iscovering **o**ccult **s**tructures.
+'AIDOS' has two meanings that complement each other well.
+The first meaning refers to our mission statement, viz. to develop **A**rtificial **I**ntelligence for **D**iscovering **O**ccult **S**tructures.
+The second meaning originates from the Greek word 'αἰδώς,' which means 'awe,' 'reverence,' or 'humility.'
+This awe or humility should serve as one of our guiding principles when we work on challenging problems in healthcare research, aiming to improve our world using machine learning.

 # Join us